Listen To This Article:

 - Vicks vapor rub – This is like a little miracle rub.
 A little container goes a long way.

-- You’re personal medications – Why would we keep a few of our personal and prescription medications in a first aid kit?
+- You’re personal medications – Why would we keep some personal and prescription medications in a first aid kit?
 I always have a kit with me, either in a pack or in my car.
 That means my wife and I always have a few backup meds.
 You never know when you’ll get held over overnight or locked up in jail. ~joking.

 - Allergy medication – Benadryl or Claritin.
 WOW, is that Claritin expensive?
 Ask the pharmacist if there’s a decent generic version.

 - Constipation and diarrhea – Two completely different issues, but we mention them together.
 A little laxative and fiber will come in handy for minor constipation.
 Pepto Bismol and/or Imodium A-D can help with some diarrhea.

 - PPE: Hand sanitizer, nitrile gloves & N-95 mask – I ran this stuff in my packs way before covid.
 Covid just made it more popular.